docker/compose/design/snapshots.md

 abstract, layer-based filesytems.
 The model works by building up sets of directories with parent-child relationships, known as _Snapshots_.

+Every snapshot is represented by an opaque `diff` directory, which acts as a handle to the snapshot.
+It may contain driver specifc data, including changeset data, parent information and arbitrary metadata.

-Creating _snapshots_ is a transactional operation.
-Each _Snapshot_ may have a parent snapshot.
+The `diff` directory for a _snapshot_ is created with a transactional operation.
+Each _snapshot_ may have one parent snapshot.
 When one starts a transaction on an existing snapshot, the result may only be used as a parent _after_ being committed.

-Every snapshot has an associated `diff` directory, which contains driver specific data.
-This may include parent information and changeset data, depending on the implementation.
-We define the empty string as the ancestor of all snapshots, which corresponds to the empty snapshot.
+The empty string `diff` directory is a handle to the empty snapshot, which is the ancestor of all snapshots.

 The `target` directory represents the active snapshot location.
 The driver may maintain internal metadata associated with the `target` but the contents is